MartinPankraz/ConVista-DS-SDK-Visualizations/README.md

 Installation
 ------------
-•	Download the ConVistaMapsExtension.zip ZIP file (You may do this by clicking the Download ZIP button)
+•	Download the ConVistaMapsExtension.zip ZIP file (you may do this by clicking the Download ZIP button)

 •	Click Tools in Design Studio > install Extension to Design Studio…